By Brenda Wingfield (4 mins read)

 We need to train more, not less.
 TOJ

 This article was first published by The Conversation on Friday, 6th November 2019.
-Feature image: pile of assorted title books.
-Photo by Malcolm Garret from Pexels.
+Feature image by Malcolm Garret on Pexels.